 Some torque wrenches only torque in one direction, even though they say it is reversible.
 I tested several by setting the torque at 50 lbs and tried it on both sides of the car, just to make sure I heard the click at 50 lbs.

 The leather pads can take the torque and will last.

 Greg Paris produced the Club Elite Newsletter and touched Lotus enthusiasts worldwide with Technical info, stories and events. seven years ago I had the honor of having him review my two eared tool for his Lotus Elite type 14.
 His story helped me focused on how important it was to know the proper torque had been applied.
 He later acquired a Lotus Elan coupe and used my three eared Elan tool.
 Here is a link to his article.

-The new Elan Tool Kit will have an option to have black leather with stain-less hardware.
+The new Elan Tool Kit will have black leather with stain-less hardware.
 The black leather shows less road grim.